tea999/OrderBook-Coinbase-Pro/README.md

 The goal of this application is to consume real-time data from the Coinbase-Pro level 2 channel feed and display a chart and ladder view of the order book.
 The data can be adjusted based on the currency pair or the amount of aggregation of prices by setting price increments.

+Green represents the highest price a buyer is willing to pay.
+Red represents the lowest price a seller is willing to take.

 Website to use the Order Book: https://orderbook-cbp.vercel.app/